Marketing Funnel Definition

 From there, people will be more inclined to purchase from your business.
 A simple concept, but one that is often neglected when it comes to marketing.
 Companies get too caught up in the final sale.
 Your audience needs to trust you before they part with their hard-earned cash.

-Three layers of a marketing funnel
+The three layers of a marketing funnel…

 The prospecting system is what hooks people to learn more about your business.
 That could be an email sign up, blog post or by following you on social media.
-The more communication channels available to your audience, the greater your chance of securing a sale.
+The more communication channels are available to your audience, the greater your chance of securing a sale.

 It comes down to legitimacy.
 Like Google, your customers like to see that you are active online.
 It gives them a sense of security.
 Your brand is offering value and building relationships with customers.
 That’s important.